yl3296/yl3296.github.io/_posts/2015-03-24-GraphCritique.md

 #####Let's improve it

+**1. Reset the color range:**
-1. Reset the color range: 1)include all the rate value; 2) every range has values falling in it.
+1) make sure the color range include all the rate value;
+2) every range has at least one value falling in it.

-Then I use the most recent data set in Jan 2015 to improve by ggplot.
+Then I use the most recent data set in March 2015 to improve by ggplot.

 ![final_map](https://cloud.githubusercontent.com/assets/10662777/7759284/1a906c10-ffde-11e4-8a40-ed0ba52af2cc.png)